 Most episodes of atrial fibrillation aren't life-threatening, but an irregular heartbeat can cause complications like a heart attack or stroke.
 When you're prepared to spot and handle what's going on, you can help your loved one get the medical care they need faster, and ease your worries, too.

 To get started, make a list of their health conditions and the medications they take.
 That way, you can share the list with medical professionals during any emergency.
-If your loved one takes blood thinners, they should wear a medical bracelet saying so.
+If your loved one takes blood thinners, they should wear a medical bracelet or tag saying so.

 If they're uncomfortable or their heart is beating rapidly, call 911 or go to an emergency room.
-Doctors may use medications or a device called a defibrillator to help their heart go back to a normal rhythm.
+Doctors may use medications or a device called a cardioverter to help their heart go back to a normal rhythm.

 The symptoms: The main ones are discomfort, pain, pressure, or heaviness in the chest.
 A heart attack can also cause shortness of breath, nausea, confusion, and exhaustion.